scorpion8511/med_txt02/README.md

 the enclosing article lists all domains found across its figures.
 The function also writes `_results/data/domain_caption_pairs.jsonl`, containing one line per figure-domain combination with the structure `{ "domain": "pathology", "text": "caption" }`.
+Figures lacking any of the keywords are skipped entirely, so a small sample of articles may yield an empty output file if none of their captions mention the default terms.
 You can also fetch domain keyword mappings from remote JSON glossaries by providing a `glossary_urls` dictionary.
 Each key is a domain name and each value is a URL returning a JSON array of keywords for that domain.
 Passing a single